jsForeroBiomed/03-MIAR-Optimization-Algorithms/README.md

 # 03-MIAR-Optimization-Algorithms
-In this repository you are going to find different projects related with optimization algorithms implementation in Python.
+In this repository you are going to find basic projects related with optimization algorithms implemented in Python, as a base for Artificial Intelligence.